Our Recipes + Your Inbox = ♥

 5. Don't overcook.
 The carrots should retain a bit of crispness.

-6. This dish can be made ahead and quickly reheated at serving time.
+6. You can make this dish ahead of time and reheat it in the microwave quickly at serving time.

-In our family, we think Easter is the most important holiday of the year.
+In our family, Easter is the most important holiday of the year.
 It is a time of joy and hope.
-The pandemic restrictions and confinement are beginning to ease up, and this year we can start to gather safely again, at least in small groups.
+I always poll the grandkids and kids well ahead of time for their menu requests!
+Our daughters are both great cooks, and we all share in the cooking!

-What does your clan serve for Easter?
+What does your clan serve for Easter or other big family gatherings?
 Does the menu ever include the Easter Bunny's favorite food, carrots?
 We'd love to hear about how you celebrate!

 Sharing is caring!